simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 Simulating Asynchronous Send
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-(this configuration item is experimental and may change or disappear)

 It is possible to specify that messages below a certain size (in bytes) will be sent as soon as the call to MPI_Send is issued, without waiting for the correspondent receive.
 This threshold can be configured through